edevost/foxmask/docs/installation.rst

 Making this work will demand a bit of work and reading, but nothing out of reach of any computer users with minimal computer knowledge.
-The main steps to get your FoxMask virtual machine to have access to an usb drive plugged on your host computer are the following:
+The main steps to get your FoxMask virtual machine to have access to an USB drive plugged on your host computer are the following:

 * Shutdown your FoxMask virtual machine if it is running
-* Plug your usb drive on your computer (host)
+* Plug your USB drive on your computer (host)
 * Install `Virtual Box 5.0`_ extension pack
-* Activate usb controller on VirtualBox
+* Activate USB controller on Virtual-Box
 * Add your drive

 Once your drive is added, boot your FoxMask virtual machine and check if there is a link to your drive on the desktop.
-If everything went well, you will have direct access to your usb drive on your virtual machine !
+If everything went well, you will have direct access to your USB drive on your virtual machine !
 You can then proceed to our :ref:`usage` section to start using FoxMask on your set of images.

 .. _virtual box 5.0: https://www.virtualbox.org/wiki/Download_Old_Builds_5_0